History of Hema Maps

 “Before the Hema Navigator, people never came back unless the paper ripped.” says Rob Boegheim, Hema Maps Managing Director.

 Four units have followed the Hema Navigator HN1, each bringing new features to seamlessly connect different elements of four-wheel driving and touring such as camping, caravanning and general trip preparation.
-This connectivity between content and navigation is exemplified in the market-leading Hema Navigator HN7, which combines premium quality mapping with Camps Australia Wide data and other features to better inform and guide off-road explorers.
+This connectivity between content and navigation is exemplified in the market-leading Hema HX-1 Navigator, which combines premium-quality off-road maps with touring points of interest and turn-by-turn navigation to guide explorers anywhere in Australia.

 “Our devices now aim to be more and more connected (to online services and the broader needs of travellers), not only to take the complexity out of navigation but to offer explorers the information they want, when they want it.” says Rob.